 This post is part of my 30-day U.S. road trip series, where I explore America’s most breathtaking national parks and landscapes.
 From the vibrant hues of the Badlands to the jagged peaks of the Rockies, every destination tells a story of natural beauty and adventure.
-Click here to read other blog posts from this trip.
+See How I Find Off-the-Beaten-Path Destinations in the USA.

 Third Time’s the Charm: Finally Visiting Glacier National Park